AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Self-intersection and Black Hole Threshold

 $C_{iip}$ is an OPE coefficient when expanding the product of two bulk primaries with bulk primaries, i.e. bulk-bulk-bulk OPE coefficient.
 On the other hand, $C^{a}_{p\mathbb{I}}$ and $C^{a}_{iP}$ are bulk-boundary coefficients. $\ca{F}^{ii}_{ii} (h_p|z)$ is the Virasoro conformal block where the four external operators are labeled by $i$ and the one internal operator is labeled by $p$.
 The sum on the left-hand side runs over primaries in the closed string sector and that on the right-hand side runs over primaries in the open string sector.

 To solve the bootstrap equation \eqref{eq:bootstrap}, we need to impose some constraints as inputs.
-To this end, we would like to assume the following condition: for any primary $\phi_j$ that appears in the OPE between two bulk primaries $\phi_i \times \phi_i$
+To this end, we would like to assume the following condition: for any primary $\phi_p$ that appears in the OPE between two bulk primaries $\phi_i \times \phi_i$ \footnote{ More precisely, we assume this condition at the semiclassical level.
+That is, we assume for this to be suppressed in the large $c$ limit. }

 except for the identity $\mathbb{I}$.
 This assumption is often considered in the AdS/BCFT construction to model setups where there is no direct coupling between the brane and the matter fields \cite{Fujita2011,Kawamoto2022}.
-Another context where such an assumption is often considered in discussions about the BCFT dual of the island model \cite{Suzuki2022, Kusuki2022}.
+Another context where such an assumption is often considered is discussions about the BCFT dual of the island model \cite{Suzuki2022, Kusuki2022}.
 However, we would like to note that the assumption (\ref{eq:one}) is not a necessity to consider the AdS/BCFT correspondence.
 Gravity setups with $\braket{\phi_i}_{\text{disk}} \neq 0$ will be discussed in Section \ref{sec:Renyi}.
-With the assumption \eqref{eq:one} \footnote{ One can also realize this approximation by considering non-scalar primaries $h_i \neq \bar{h}_i$, where the boundary channel cannot be dominated by the vacuum. }, we have
+With the assumption \eqref{eq:one}\footnote{ One can also realize this approximation by considering non-scalar primaries $h_i \neq \bar{h}_i$, where the boundary channel cannot be dominated by the vacuum. }, we have

 Substituting this into \eqref{eq:bootstrap}, the left hand side can be greatly simplified to $\mathcal{F}^{ii}_{ii}(0|z)$.
 Note that while $C_{i \mathbb{I}}$ turns out to be zero, a generic bulk-boundary OPE coefficient $C_{iP}$ is non-zero because the matters on the boundary can interact with the matters in the bulk.